daytonaio/daytona/pkg/apiclient/docs/PrebuildDTO.md

 `func (o *PrebuildDTO) HasTriggerFiles() bool`

 HasTriggerFiles returns a boolean if a field has been set.

+### GetWorkspaceConfigName

+`func (o *PrebuildDTO) GetWorkspaceConfigName() string`

+GetWorkspaceConfigName returns the WorkspaceConfigName field if non-nil, zero value otherwise.

+### GetWorkspaceConfigNameOk

+`func (o *PrebuildDTO) GetWorkspaceConfigNameOk() (*string, bool)`

+GetWorkspaceConfigNameOk returns a tuple with the WorkspaceConfigName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWorkspaceConfigName

+`func (o *PrebuildDTO) SetWorkspaceConfigName(v string)`

+SetWorkspaceConfigName sets WorkspaceConfigName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)